jmbegley/rescon.org.uk/content/pages/about.md

 The next ResCon is to be organised by [MCR](https://www.mendipcaverescue.org), with [James Begley](mailto:james@rescon.org.uk) taking on the role of conference coordinator, ably assisted by other MCR rescue wardens.

+## Where can I buy tickets for ResCon 19?

+Tickets for Rescon 19 are available to buy online from [Eventbrite](https://rescon.eventbrite.co.uk).
+Tickets for the whole weekend are priced at £50, which include camping and food (you will only need cash to buy drinks from the bar).